Skip to main content

 4 mentions Positive Neutral Negative

-The monetization of the game has received mixed reviews; while some users criticize it as a cash grab, particularly noting its origins as a ported flash game, others appreciate the absence of microtransactions and the inclusion of the complete game with the purchase, aside from a soundtrack DLC.
-Overall, it appears to be a straightforward purchase model without additional in-game purchases.
+The monetization of the game has received mixed reviews; some users criticize it as a cash grab, particularly noting its origins as a ported flash game.
+However, others appreciate the absence of microtransactions and the inclusion of only a soundtrack DLC, suggesting that players receive a complete experience upon purchase.

 • “As far as I remember, this game doesn't have any microtransactions, and the only DLC is the soundtrack, so when you buy the game, you buy the complete game.”